btn0s/RetroEmu/README.md

 The C header file that defines the libretro API.
 This file specifies the interface that the frontend must implement to communicate with the libretro core.

 #### ppsspp_libretro.dylib
 This is the dynamic library that contains the PPSSPP core implementation.
-It is used to run the emulator and provide the necessary functionality to the frontend.
+This is compiled out into a .dylib file and linked to the frontend.
 The source code for the this core is located in the [`Lib/ppsspp-master`](https://github.com/Backbone-Labs/RetroBB-iOS/tree/main/Lib/ppsspp-master) directory.

 ### Web Resources